long89kev/CO3094_P2P_File_Sharing_Application/README.md

 In the GUI:
 - Enter Server IP, Server Port, your Hostname, and your P2P Port
 - Click Connect to REGISTER and start your P2P listener
-- Use "Publish New File..." to share files
+- Use "Publish New File..." to share files, or drag-and-drop files directly onto the "My Shared Files" area
+- Click "🔄 Check Availability" to see which other clients have your files (shows count next to filename)
+- Click "Refresh" in the "Connected Clients" section to see all active clients
+- Click on a client to view their shared files
+- Double-click on a file in "Client's Files" to auto-fetch it
+- Right-click on any file in "My Shared Files" to check which clients have it
-- Type a filename and click Fetch to see peers
+- Type a filename and click Fetch to see all peers with that file
 - Select a peer and click "Download from Selected Peer" to download

 The System Log panel shows all actions and responses.

+**New GUI Features:**
+- **Auto-load**: Files in your shared folder are automatically published when you connect
+- **Drag-and-Drop**: Drop files from your file manager directly onto the shared files list to publish (requires tkinterdnd2)
+- **File Availability**: See which files are available from multiple clients (shown as "[N clients]")
+- **Client Browsing**: Browse and view files from other connected clients
+- **Right-click menu**: Check file availability across the network

 ### 3. Start Client(s) (CLI)